Pork and Black Fungus Stew

 • To prepare the black fungus, soak them in hot water until rehydrated and soften.
 Wash black fungus and drain water and set aside.
 Cut each black fungus into 2 inch pieces if using larger size wood ear fungus, remove any woody parts.

-• Heat up a pressure cooker with 5 tablespoons of extra virgin olive oil and stir-fry the garlic on low heat until lightly golden.
+• Heat up an instant pot with 5 tablespoons of extra virgin olive oil and stir-fry the garlic on low heat until lightly golden.

 • Add in all the pork pieces, stir-fry for 5 minutes on high to medium heat.
 Then add in all the black fungus, the sauce prepared earlier plus the water and stir-fry for another 10 minutes.